openflighthpc/retype-documentation/Retype_Documentation/RE/flight_desktop/viewing_and_terminating_sessions.md

 ---
 order: 70
-label:
+label: Viewing and terminating running sessions
-icon:
+icon: dot-fill
 ---

-## Viewing and terminating running sessions

 Users can view a list of the currently running sessions by using the command `flight desktop list`.
 One standard Flight Compute login node supports up to 10 sessions running at the same time.